loader image

 At the first Winter Olympics in 1924 the Everest team were each awarded a gold medal, with the citation ‘the greatest feat of alpinism in the preceding four years’.
 In 2012, Wakefield’s medal was taken to the summit of Everest by Kenton Cool.

-THE FELL & ROCK CLIMBING CLUB OF THE ENGLISH LAKE DISTRICT
+THE FELL AND ROCK CLIMBING CLUB OF THE ENGLISH LAKE DISTRICT

-As President of the Fell & Rock Climbing Club (‘FRCC’), Wakefield handed over the title deeds of land totalling 1,184 acres, which had been purchased by the Club’s members, to the National Trust.
+As President of the Fell and Rock Climbing Club (‘FRCC’), Wakefield handed over the title deeds of land totalling 1,184 acres, which had been purchased by the FRRC’s members, to the National Trust.
 The presentation took place during the FRCC’s annual dinner at the Sun Hotel, Coniston on 13 October 1923.
-The land is above 450 metres in groups north and south of Styhead Pass.
+The land is above 1,500 feet (450 metres), in groups north and south of Styhead Pass.
 The more southerly group is comprised of Lingmell, Broad Crag, Great End, Seathwaite Fell, Allen Crags and Glaramara.
 The northern group contains Kirk Fell, Great Gable, Green Gable, Brandreth, Grey Notts and Base Brown.

 ‘At that time it was thought the gift covered about three thousand acres, but in 1944 when the National Trust bought Seathwaite Farm the curious fact emerged that apparently some of the land believed to be freehold was actually part of Borrowdale Common. … legally the freehold given by the Club now appears to consist of 1184 acres instead of 3000.’ – The Lake District and The National Trust by B Thompson.
 The 1,184 acres is confirmed by the National Trust Land Map.

-Wakefield said “These title deeds represent the lives of those of our members who died for their country, men with whom in many cases we have walked over these fells, and whose friendship we treasured”.
+Wakefield said “These deeds represent the lives of of our members with whom in many cases we have walked these fells.
+The cost is great.
+Never let us forget it”. – The Guardian, 15 October 1923.

-The representative of the National Trust was Sir Francis Acland MP, who expressed the hope that the land might be the nucleus of a national reserve, embracing a large proportion of the Lake District. – The Lake District National Park was formed in 1951.
-He was a member of the National Trust, which felt that the whole country owed a debt of gratitude and offered its sincere congratulations on the grandeur of the memorial.
+The representative of the National Trust was Francis Acland MP, who expressed the hope that “the land might become the nucleus of a great national park in this part of the world”. – The Westmorland Gazette, 20 October 1923.
+The National Trust felt that the whole country owed a debt of gratitude and offered its sincere congratulations on the grandeur of the memorial.
+However, the Lake District National Park Authority was not formed until 1951.

 MEMORIAL PLAQUE AT GREAT GABLE

 ‘About five hundred persons drew closer together as the President stood on the rock-platform next to the draped flag.
-[The flag was a war-stained Union Jack which flew from HMS Barham at the battle of Jutland, loaned by Lieutenant Commander Charles Michaelson to whom it had been presented for his accuracy in spotting the fall of shells.]
-Arthur Wakefield spoke slowly, under stress of the emotion everyone was feeling, of the climbers who had paid the last Great Sacrifice.
+[The flag was a war-stained White Ensign of the Royal Navy which flew from HMS Barham at the Battle of Jutland, loaned by Lieutenant Commander Charles Michaelson to whom it had been presented for his accuracy in spotting the fall of shells.]
+Wakefield spoke slowly, under stress of the emotion everyone was feeling, of the climbers who had paid the last Great Sacrifice.
 He spoke of the love of freedom which had impelled them to dedicate strenuous hours to the joy of these hills, and to their love for their own land, which made its defence from incursion and domination a high and solemn duty.
-In a few words he described the great mountain park which lay in the mist and silence below and around, and which for memory, had been presented to the nation, a possession for ever.’ – William Palmer.
+In a few words he described the great mountain park which lay in the mist and silence below and around, and which for memory, had been presented to the nation, a possession for ever.’ – William Palmer in the FRCC’s Journal.

-W G Collingwood designed the plaque, who was a member of the FRCC and father-in-law of Oscar Gnosspelius a pioneer engineer, designer and aviator at Windermere 1909-1914.
-Hilda Gnosspelius, sister of Oscar, was married to Henry Slingsby who is listed on the plaque.
+W G Collingwood designed the bronze plaque, who was a member of the FRCC and father-in-law of Oscar Gnosspelius a pioneer engineer, designer and aviator at Windermere 1909-1914.
+Hilda Gnosspelius, sister of Oscar, was married to Laurence Slingsby who is listed on the plaque.
+Slingsby was the brother-in-law of Young, who at the Great Gable ceremony could see his face as a young boy when first leading him up this very mountain.
 Collingwood estimated the cost of the design work at £20, with a further £10 for his daughter Barbara to model the relief map in plasticine.

 The plaque graced the summit until 2013, when it was replaced with a new one and moved to the Church of St. Olaf, Wasdale Head, where it was re-dedicated on 21 July 2019.